-SA_Kill+Keep+LRU Theorem: Whenever there is an element at the LRU position with the K_p bit set in a cache-set i, there is a different element with the K_l bit set in the cache-set i, then the Fixed Keep variation of the Kill+Keep+LRU policy is as good as or better than LRU.
-Similarly, Flexible Keep variation of the Kill+Keep+LRU policy is as good as or better than the LRU policy.
+Theorem 4 (a) The Flexible Keep variation of the Kill + Keep + LRU policy is as good as or better than the LRU policy. (b) Whenever there is an element at the LRU position with the K_p bit set in a cache-set i, if there is a different element with the K_l bit set in the cache-set i, then the Fixed Keep variation of the Kill + Keep + LRU policy is as good as or better than LRU.